-Antony Gormley is one of the world’s most celebrated artists working today.**

-Snapshot 1 - Antony Gormley is one of the world’s most celebrated artists working today.
-His sculpture LOOK II will be installed on West Hoe Pier, Plymouth, on the site where Sir Francis Chichester landed in 1967 as the first and fastest person to sail single-handed around the world by the clipper route in the Gipsy Moth.
+To commemorate Mayflower 400 and the opening of The Box, his sculpture LOOK II is permanently installed on West Hoe Pier.
+The site in Plymouth where Sir Francis Chichester landed in 1967 as the first and fastest person to sail single-handed around the world by the clipper route in the Gipsy Moth.